Refinancing your home to a lower rate or longer term is the most common way to lower your monthly payment.

 While switching to biweekly mortgage payments doesn’t necessarily lower your monthly payment, two payments can be easier to budget for rather than having a lump sum deducted from your account each month.

-Biweekly payments also reduce the amount of interest you’ll pay overall, explained Ron Goforth, senior vice president and director of product development at PNC.
+Biweekly payments also reduce the amount of interest you’ll pay overall, explained Ron Goforth, former senior vice president and director of product development at PNC.

-“Essentially by making biweekly payments, you’re making an extra payment each year, which is applied directly towards the principal of the loan,” said Goforth.
+“Essentially, by making biweekly payments, you’re making an extra payment each year, which is applied directly towards the principal of the loan,” said Goforth.
 “This reduces the amount of interest you’ll pay over the life of the loan, because the principal is being reduced faster.
 Another benefit is that since you’re reducing the principal more quickly, the mortgage should get paid off quicker.”

 Review homeowners insurance and property taxes